brayschurman/neat-things/README.md

 # Dev Notes

 Here lies things I'd like to have reference to.
-Most examples are in JavaScript.

 - [Dev Notes](#dev-notes)
   - [JavaScript](#javascript)